aneeshsudigala06/DexLite/README.md

-# Pokedex App
+# Pokédex App

 ## Description
-This project is a pokedex application built using Java.
+This project is a Pokédex application built using Java.

 ## Features
 - Search by Name